rtymchyk/react-translations-demo/README.md

 ## Demonstrations
+*(react-translations)*
+* The use of different APIs
+* Server loading of translations for server rendering on boot
+* Client rehydration of translations for client rendering
+* Basic locale detection middleware
+* Middleware that determines which translations to pass to client for rehydration

+*(babel-extract-gettext)*
 * Gulp task for extraction of strings to a `PO`
-* Gulp task for converting updated `PO` into `JSON` to be served to web clients
+* Gulp task for converting a `PO` into `JSON` to be used with react-translations
-* Basic locale detection middleware
-* Middleware that determines what language of messages the client requires
-* Server loading of translations for server rendering
-* Client rehydration of translations for client rendering
-* The use of different APIs from `react-translations`

 ## Setup
 ```